soares-alan/soares-alan/README.md

-<h2 align="left">Doctoral degree in the health field and Front End Developer 👨‍⚕️❤️👨🏽‍💻</h2>
+<h2 align="left">About me</h2>

 ###

 <p align="left">
-As a doctor specialized in facial traumatology I am an accessibility advocate (CPACC certified)!
+Doctoral degree in the health field and Front End Developer 👨‍⚕️❤️👨‍💻 As a doctor specialized in facial traumatology I am an accessibility advocate (CPACC certified)!
 I'm always working in new projects to help the community.
 </p>

 ###